“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 Certified Pet Loss Grief Specialist – requires attainment of the following certification criteria:

-- Candidates for the Certification must successfully complete the continuing education program by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Certification.
+- Candidates for the Pet Loss Grief Certification must successfully complete the continuing education program by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Pet Loss Grief Counseling Certification.
 This program consists of 170 contact hours of continuing education.
 See Full Program: Access here.

-- Requisite for all Applicants for Certification: in addition to meeting the educational criteria as provided above, applicants for Certification must meet at least one of the following requisites:
+- Pre-requisite for all Applicants for the Pet Loss Grief Certification: in addition to meeting the educational criteria as provided above, applicants for Certification must meet at least one of the following requisites:

 - Is a registered nurse